.

 bleakness.noun,.plural.bleaknesses

 In 1955 Byrd was appointed head of 'Operation Deep-Freeze' an Antarctic expedition organized by the United States in connection with the International Geophysical Year (1957-1958).
 Early in 1956 Byrd made his third flight over the South Pole.
 He left the expedition shortly thereafter.
 Byrd wrote.Skyward.(1928), Little America.(1930),.Discovery (1935),.Exploring with Byrd (1937) and.Alone (1938).
 What Byrd found was kept from you by the cabal.
-Type 'Richard Byrd Inner Earth' into a search engine for more..comprised from Microsoft® Encarta® Encyclopedia 99. © 1993-1998 Microsoft Corporation.
+See the gene Decode series on Admiral Byrd or type 'Richard Byrd Inner Earth' into a search engine for more..comprised from Microsoft® Encarta® Encyclopedia 99. © 1993-1998 Microsoft Corporation.
 All rights reserved.

 bully.noun,.plural.bullies

-a person who is habitually cruel or overbearing to smaller or people they deem as being weaker; to put pressure on someone in order to make them do what you want; a thug; a crud; a hoodlum; bullying is a major problem in schools caused by low consciousness kids, who themselves have such low opinions of themselves, that they are driven by the dark side to force recognition of themselves by others without regard for the feelings of the one being bullied:.Matthew 23:5 "But all their works they do for to be seen of men..."
+an individual who is habitually.cruel or overbearing to smaller people or people they deem as being weaker; to put pressure on someone in order to make them do what you want (a satanic cabal.tactic of intimidation); a thug; a crud; a hoodlum; bullying is a major problem in schools caused by low consciousness kids, who themselves have such low opinions of themselves, that they are driven by the dark side to force recognition of themselves by others without regard for the feelings of the one being bullied:.Matthew 23:5 "But all their works they do for to be seen of men..."

 bully, bullied, bullying, bullies.transitive verbs